Trusted WordPress tutorials, when you need them most.

 To hide the toolbar for more users, simply follow the same process described above.

-Method 2: Disable Admin Bar for All Users Except Admins (Recommended)
+Method 2: Use Code to Disable Admin Bar for Non-Admin Users (Recommended)

 If you need to hide the admin bar for lots of different people, then changing each user’s settings manually would take a lot of time and effort.